Victorian Desalination Plant: Location

 Nine sites were included in the feasibility study's "long list", and subsequently reduce to four (Surf Coast, East of Port Philip Bay, West of Western Port, and Bass Coast).
 The Bass Coast was chosen as the premium location.
 Compulsory acquisition notices were issued to affected residents on 25 January 2008.

 The site is a 20 ha area in Dalyston next to Williamsons Beach on the Bass Coast in south-eastern Victoria.
 It is between Wonthaggi and Kilcunda and near the Powlett River.

-The site is located on Bunurong aboriginal land, specifically the Boakoolawal clan which lived in the area south of the Bass River before white settlement.
-Middens containing charcoal and shellfish mark the location of their campsites along the coast.
-Many significant archaeological artifacts have previously been discovered around the construction site, including Australia's first dinosaur bone, the Cape Paterson Claw, discovered nearby in 1903 by William Ferguson near what is now Eagles Nest, Bunurong Marine National Park in Inverloch.
+The site is located on the lands and waters of the Boonwurrung Nation, specifically the Boakoolawal clan of First Nations Australians, in the area south of the Bass River before European colonisation.
+There are Middens containing charcoal and shellfish that mark the location of their settlements along the coast.
+Many significant archaeological artifacts have previously been discovered around the construction site, including Australia's first dinosaur bone, the Cape Paterson Claw, discovered nearby in 1903 near what is now Bunurong Marine National Park in Inverloch.

 Plans are underway to build a much larger, wind farm at Glenthompson to offset the electricity used by the desalination plant.

 The site is located in the Powlett River Coal Fields where the State Coal Mine produced most of the steam-locomotive fuel that serviced the Victorian Railways network, from 1911 until 1978.